Prior Estimator#

 The BlackLitterman

-Black & Litterman model.
-It takes a Bayesian approach by using a prior estimate
+the Black & Litterman model.
+It takes a Bayesian approach by starting from a prior

-of the assets expected returns and covariance matrix, which are updated using the
+estimate of the assets’ expected returns and covariance matrix, then updating them with

 Example: